-Better then the OVA but it's just a longer episode, which is fine imho.
-A nice boss with a good lieutenant for Zoro, Nami and Usopp are there.
+Better than the OVA but it's just a longer episode, which is fine IMHO.
+A nice boss with a good lieutenant for Zoro, Nami, and Usopp are there.
 Like 40+ servings of Oden for 11.
-This time we follow the crew on the finding of a litteral mountian of gold only to find a skeleton and a note saying he's Robin Hood.
+This time we follow the crew on the finding of a literal mountain of gold only to find a skeleton and a note saying he's Robin Hood.

-Pros: New abilities i don't think[as of eps ~500] we have seen a sonic or voice activated devil fuit/fruit user=good boss, interesting story-line.
+Pros: New abilities I don't think[as of eps ~500] we have seen a sonic or voice-activated devil fruit/fruit user=good boss, interesting story-line.

-Cons: Regular OP child running around unsupervised being forced into slavery/servitude=make a child wish come true Santa Luffy.
+Cons: Regular OP child running around unsupervised being forced into slavery/servitude=make a child's wish come true Santa Luffy.

-Base-line charaters, new abilities/enimies, good story with some feels, basic music[again].
+Base-line characters, new abilities/enemies, a good story with some feels, basic music[again].

 Ok so the movie could have been good if it wasn't too fast paced.
 The characters introduced are OK and the villian was average well it is just a movie so I won't force u to watch it.